getlantern/lantern/SPECS.md

 Note however that while adding a field which is not yet present can be represented in a very small message, removing a field can only be achieved by sending the whole containing object minus the field to be removed.
-In this case, setting the field to `null` may be a workable alternative, though we may prefer to support something like:
+In this case, setting the field to something falsy may be a workable alternative, though we may prefer to support something like:

 ```json
 {